isaac-w18/emotion-detection-model/README.md

 ### Qualitative Assessment:
 Image segmentation made a very slight positive difference in evaluation accuracy of the fine-tuned ViT.
 It made a large negative difference in pre-trained CLIP, likely because the images CLIP was trained on were not segmented.

-My next exploration question is to consider fine-tuning a ViT on already segmented images, in addition to segmenting the images at inference time, to see whether this would be beneificial to increasing accuracy rate.
+My next exploration question is to consider fine-tuning a ViT on already segmented images, in addition to segmenting the images at inference time, to see whether this would be beneficial to increasing accuracy rate.